 Description: Liverpool-based attraction with galleries including paintings, sculpture and decorative art.

-MSE user Colette Forrest says: "The Walker is a real treasure.
+Reviews: MSE user Colette Forrest says: "The Walker is a real treasure.
 I have been many times and discover something new each time.
 If you want something for the children, the big art by the front door has lots to offer by way of activities related to paintings in the gallery.

 "They have costumes to dress up, microscopes, magnetic games and a showcase that teaches number and observation skills.
 It's an excellent resource for the under 5s."